Using IA for drones

 Flying drones indoors and outdoors using Inverse Architecture (IA) is possible.
 However, it is trickier than with NIA or MF NIA.
 Thus, we recommend it only to experienced users who clearly understand the technology.

-The obvious issue with IA and drones is that rotors and motors generate wideband noise that can easily go from audible spectrum to ultrasound and block the reception of the ultrasound signal by the mobile beacon on the drone.
+The apparent issue with IA and drones is that rotors and motors generate wideband noise that can easily transition from the audible spectrum to ultrasound, blocking the reception of the ultrasound signal by the mobile beacon on the drone.

-The problem per se is not that drones are noisy.
-The problem is that the stationary beacons are far (meters or tens of meters), and the rotors and motors are very close to the mobile beacons (centimeters or small tens of centimeters).
-Thus, the ultrasound pulses from the stationary beacons are significantly more attenuated while propagating in the air than the noise from the very close rotors.
+The problem, per se, is not that drones are noisy.
+The problem is that the stationary beacons are located far away (meters or tens of meters).
+At the same time, the rotors and motors are very close to the mobile beacons (centimeters or small tens of centimeters).
+Thus, the ultrasound pulses from the stationary beacons are significantly more attenuated as they propagate in the air than the noise from the very close rotors.

-But the problem is not the level of noise until the noise is so powerful that the microphone is totally saturated.
-The potential problem is the signal-to-noise ratio
+However, the problem is not the level of noise until it becomes so powerful that the microphone is completely saturated.
+The potential problem is the signal-to-noise ratio.

-Luckily, special measures can be applied to improve the signal-to-noise ratio, thus making IA with drones possible.
+Fortunately, special measures can be taken to enhance the signal-to-noise ratio, thereby making IA with drones feasible.

 Noise-reflecting shield